Tuesday, February 26, 2008

 'Yeah.
 YEAH.
 How about ten thirty?
 Let's give ourselves time.
 Be here and pick me up at ten thirty.'

-location scout, rehearse and film a ten minute audition tape with enough panache and quality to actually make it worth doing in the first place.
+At one thirty in the afternoon I opened my crusty eyes, popped a few panadeines and felt a great deal of relief that Triton had not followed through on his offer of a ten thirty wake-up call.
+However, it only left us with around three hours to conceive, script, location scout, rehearse and film a ten minute audition tape with enough panache and quality to actually make it worth doing in the first place.
 So we went to Vili's - a well-known 24 hour pie factory - to work out what to do.
 Fortunately, since Vili's is located in an industrial area, it also turned out to be A Brilliant Idea In The First Place.
 Filming was another matter.
 We recorded about half an hour of me standing knocked-kneed in front of my car saying 'Um' and occasionally breaking out into dance and then we called it a day.

 What we produced was a rag-tag bunch of shots that bore also no resemblance to one another, so I spent every night that week editing the piece together and recording dodgy voice-overs in an attempt to thread the thing together.
 It was like getting all the lumpy bits from the bottom of the biscuit barrel and attempting to assemble a complete biscuit.